The Optimization SDK Suite is pre-release (alpha). Breaking changes may be published at any time.

 accept: A boolean value specifying whether the user has accepted (true) or denied (false)resetResets all internal state except consent.
 This method expects no arguments and returns no value.

-Promise<void>.
+a Promise<void>.

 destroyDestroys the current SDK instance and releases runtime listeners/resources.
 This method is intended for explicit teardown paths, such as tests or hot-reload workflows.
 It expects no arguments and returns no value.